saadashraf/Newscraper/README.md

 In the loop, I concatenated all the articles together.
 Then used Counter() method to count all the occurences of all the words, cancelled the stop words and returned the 10 most common words.

 ### postgres_op.py
-This file uploads the word hit counts into a postgres database.
+This file uploads the word hit counts into a remote postgres database.
 It takes the word count returned from analytics.py.
-Then it get a connection to the remote database with relevant credentials and inserts the data into the database.
+Then it gets a connection to the remote database with relevant credentials and inserts the data into the database.

 ### program.py
 This script calls all the files above.
 Executing program.py performs relevant data gathering, exports the data as csv, uses the contents of the articles to get the word count and finally, uploads the word count in the cloud postgres database.